Last update 3/31/21

 January 5, 2021 vaccinations are proceeding throughout Los Angeles County

 as they continue to build capacity.
-As of January 2, the County received
+The County has been actively vaccinating

-administered to frontline healthcare workers at acute care hospitals.
+frontline healthcare workers at acute care hospitals; staff and residents

 Los Angeles County Covid-19 Vaccine page.